Yaseen-Zeb/BrainStack/node js/nodejs-internals.md

 # Node.js Architecture

-## Main Thread (Call Stack & Event Loop )
+## Main Thread
 The main thread in Node.js is where all JavaScript code executes (via the call stack) and where the event loop runs.
-The **call stack** executes synchronous JavaScript code.
+**Synchronous tasks** run directly on the **call stack**, which executes them line by line.
+**Asynchronous tasks** are delegated by the main thread to the **OS kernel or the libuv thread pool**, preventing blocking of execution.
-The **event loop** manages the execution of asynchronous callbacks by pulling them from queues into the call stack once the stack is free.
+The **event loop** manages asynchronous callbacks by pulling them from queues and pushing them into the call stack once it is free.